What Is Centripetal Acceleration?

-Centripetal acceleration is defined as the property of the motion of an object, traversing a circular path.
-Any object that is moving in a circle and have acceleration vector pointed towards the center of that circle is known as Centripetal acceleration.
-You must seen various examples of centripetal acceleration in your everyday’s life.
-If you drive a car around a circle then your car is undergoing centripetal acceleration and a satellite orbiting the earth also follows a centripetal acceleration.
-Centripetal means towards the center.
+Centripetal acceleration is defined as the property of the motion of an object traversing a circular path.
+Any object that is moving in a circle and has an acceleration vector pointed towards the centre of that circle is known as Centripetal acceleration.
+You must have seen various examples of centripetal acceleration in your everyday life.
+If you drive a car around a circle, then your car is undergoing centripetal acceleration and a satellite orbiting the earth also follows a centripetal acceleration.
+Centripetal means towards the centre.

-The acceleration that is directly radially towards the center of the circle having a magnitude equal to the square of the speed of the body along the curve is divided by the total distance from the center of the circle to the moving body.
-The force which causes the acceleration is directed towards the center of the circle and is called as centripetal force.
+The acceleration that is directed radially towards the centre of the circle having a magnitude equal to the square of the speed of the body along the curve is divided by the total distance from the centre of the circle to the moving body.
+The force which causes the acceleration is directed towards the centre of the circle and is called a centripetal force.

 A force always causes the centripetal acceleration as for a satellite, it is the force of gravity.
 For a swing-ball, it is the tension in the string.
 For a moving car around a car, it is the frictional force between the car and the road.
 If you tend to remove the centripetal acceleration then the object will continue to move in a straight line(tangent to the circle).